Hum Tum (2022 TV series): Critical reception

 The series met with mostly positive reviews.
 It received praises for the cast performances, the portrayal of girls as independent and boys handling kitchen, and for breaking gender stereotypes and tackling issues such as marriage of a divorcee, inheritance division in case of no male heirs and mental health in a light heart manner.

 Images Dawn noted, "The series is a 2022, modern and Gen Z rendition of a hate to love story.
 It has won over viewers with its refreshing content by reversing roles and smashing gender stereotypes."
-Fuchsia Magazine stated, "Hum Tum is a superb balancing act put together like the work of a music conductor.
-With all the laughs and smiling moments, did Hum Tum managed to usher in a Naya Pakistan, or at least, the beginnings of it."
 Something Haute wrote, "Hum Tum has caught our eye with its fresh take on manhood, relatable characters and a humorous plot."
 Galaxy Lollywood noted, "Hum Tum has its strength in its characters.
 The most refreshing thing in the show is how it does not indulge in the usual TV friendly gender stereotypes and has characters that actually feel like they belong in the year the drama is based in.